dinkiebinkie/town-backend/README.md

 TweetJobs - when tweets are generated, store the jobs here.
 Bots - store all of the bots we have here
-Tweets - All of the tweets that have been generated, to be tweeted soon TweetDumpster - backlog of recently generated tweets, for live feed on binkie.town
+Tweets - All of the tweets that have been generated, to be tweeted soon TweetPoopDeck - backlog of recently generated tweets, for live feed on binkie.town.
+To be deleted soon